 Mammary tumors are one of the most prevalent tumors in rats.
-They can be benign or malignant (cancerous or non-cancerous) and grow in the breast tissue, mostly of female rats.
+They can be benign (non-cancerous) or malignant (cancerous) and grow in the breast tissue—mostly of female rats.
 Mammary tumors are fast-growing and hormone-dependent, responding to both estrogen and prolactin.

-Male rats are the most prone to cysts—a fluid-filled sac, similar to a very large pimple.
+Male rats are the most prone to cysts, which refers to fluid-filled sacs, similar to very large pimples.
 Cysts are not actually considered tumors (unless it is a cystadenoma) and are often found on a male rat's back near its sebaceous glands.
 Cysts can pop up from a simple skin infection or ingrown hair.
 They are usually quite firm and do not grow as large as a lipoma or mammary tumor.

-Lastly, brain tumors (either benign or malignant) can be caused either by the presence of cancer or by an abnormality in the pituitary gland, sometimes affected by the increased consumption of high-calorie foods.
+Lastly, brain tumors (either benign or malignant) can be caused either by the presence of cancer or by an abnormality in the pituitary gland and are sometimes affected by the increased consumption of high-calorie foods.

-Once your vet identifies the type of tumor on your rat, they will make a recommendation for further action.
-Benign tumors may not require removal; as smaller growths might not bother your rat at all.
+Once the type of tumor on your rat has been identified, your vet will make a recommendation for further action.
+Benign tumors may not require removal, as smaller growths might not bother your rat at all.
 However, large tumors like breast tumors, for instance, may have to be surgically removed by your exotic vet.
-Be aware, however, that this type of tumor is hard to completely remove and regrowth is common.
+Be aware however that this type of tumor is hard to completely remove and regrowth is common.
 Lipoma treatment is similar.
-A lipoma can either stay if it's not restricting, or be removed to help regain impinged movement.
+A lipoma can either stay if it's not restricting or be removed to help regain impinged movement.
 Cysts are usually lanced by your vet, causing the thick secretion (or infection) to ooze out.
 But cysts need to be watched for infection and can regrow, leading to later surgical removal.
 Brain and certain types of cancerous tumors are inoperable in rats.
-Yet, some types of cancer can be treated with drugs like Tamoxifen (for estrogen-sensitive cancers); and supplements like turmeric and shark cartilage are reported to stunt a tumor's growth.
+Yet, some types of cancer can be treated with drugs like Tamoxifen (for estrogen-sensitive cancers) and supplements like turmeric and shark cartilage are reported to stunt a tumor's growth.
 Rats with severe health issues, however, should be euthanized once their quality of life is compromised.